dabit3/amplify-photo-sharing-workshop/README.md

 - Please choose the profile you want to use: amplify-cli-user
 ```

-Now, the AWS Amplify CLI has iniatilized a new project & you will see a new folder: __amplify__ & a new file called `aws-exports.js` in the __src__ directory.
+Tthe AWS Amplify CLI has iniatilized a new project & you will see a new folder: __amplify__ & a new file called `aws-exports.js` in the __src__ directory.
 These files hold your project configuration.

 To view the status of the amplify project at any time, you can run the Amplify `status` command: